dangerousdan/DiMaria/README.md

 Fetch DiMaria via composer.

 ## Usage
 DiMaria should work out of the box.
+Just call `get()` with the class name you wish to create.
 ```
 $di = new DD\DiMaria;
 $object = $di->get('ClassName');
 ```

 ### Automatic injection of Type Hinted Classes
-If a class parameter is type-hinted to a class, this class will automatically be fetched.
+If constructor parameters are type-hinted to classes, DiMaria will automatically fetch these dependencies and pass them to the constructor, resolving all dependencies down the chain.
 ```
 class Foo
 {